Why letting go of toxic people improves your whole life

 The self-help world loves to blame you for your unhappiness.
 Instead of placing the responsibility where it belongs: on the toxic people in your life!

-If you want to break free from the tyranny of toxicity, especially in your family, my spring coaching cohort is opening April 1.
-Learn more about how we’ll improve your life beyond recognition here.
+If you want to break free from the tyranny of toxicity, especially in your family, learn more about coaching with me.